 Your Legal Options for Compensation After an Alabama Accident and Injuries

 Each case is different, but there are two approaches we can generally take to recover compensation for our clients.
-Each has its pros and cons, and which one will be most effective for you will depend on the circumstances of your crash, the details of the case, and the overall situation.
+Each has its pros and cons.
+Which one will be most effective for you depends on the circumstances of your crash, the details of the case, and the overall situation.

 Most of our cases settle outside of court and do not go to trial.
 However, our trial attorneys will sue and take your case before a judge or jury when necessary to give you the best opportunity for recovering fair compensation.